 Cholestasis: cholestasis can cause high AST levels due to the impairment of bile flow leading to hepatocellular injury and subsequent leakage of AST from damaged liver cells into the bloodstream.

-Some drugs: isoniazid, phenothiazines, erythromycin, progesterone, anabolic-androgenic steroids, halothane, methyldopa, opiates, indomethacin, salicylates in children, and others, with hepatotoxicity from drugs sometimes causing a high AST:ALT ratio.
-[10.]
+Some drugs: isoniazid, phenothiazines, erythromycin, progesterone, anabolic-androgenic steroids, halothane, methyldopa, opiates, indomethacin, salicylates in children, and others, with hepatotoxicity from drugs sometimes causing elevated liver enzymes.

-Acetaminophen hepatotoxicity: this can result in severe liver damage, with AST levels reaching 1960−29,700 units/L and a characteristic pattern of AST elevation greater than ALT.
+Acetaminophen hepatotoxicity: this can result in severe liver damage, with AST levels reaching 1960−29,700 units/L.

 Marked elevations in aminotransferase levels, defined as exceeding 10 times the upper reference limit, often indicate acute hepatic injury and/or tumor necrosis.
 Severe elevations (> 75 times the upper limit) typically suggest ischemic or toxic liver injury,

-The magnitude and rate of change in aminotransferase levels can also provide valuable initial insights into differential diagnoses, though interpretation can be complex due to overlapping causes and varying patterns of enzyme elevation.
+The magnitude and rate of change in aminotransferase levels can also provide valuable initial insights into differential diagnoses.
+However, interpretation can be complex due to overlapping causes and varying patterns of enzyme elevation.

 Drug, alcohol, medication use, and toxin exposure, should all be ruled out when elevations of liver enzymes are discovered.